alfie-ns/1003-CW/README.md

 *'This subtask interprets Trees as representing mathematical Sets and asks to implement the basic Set operations.
 Short descriptions of each function, its arguments and return values are in the file Program.cs.
 Do not change these method prototypes.
 Each method is worth a maximum of 3 marks individually.'*

-## Extra 30 marks [X]
+### Extra 30 marks [X]

 - [X] An additional 10 marks are allocated for good and efficient use of data structures and algorithms.
 Try to make your implementation as efficient as possible.
 - [X] An additional 10 marks are allocated for some error checking and/or handling of special cases, as well as some testing of your functions.
 Use the method stubs in the file Program.cs for this.
 Do not change the Main() method.
 (If useful, you are allowed to program individual test functions in the area in the Program between the lines THIS LINE and THAT LINE and call these in TreeTests() or SetTests().)
 - [X] An additional 10 marks are allocated for good programming style, like proper layout, readability, identifier names, commenting, modularisation, and the like.

-## Testing [X]
+### Testing [X]

 - [X] Test the BST/AVL Functions
 - [X] Test the Set Data Type Functions
+- [ ] Print Visual AVL Tree

 'Do not use object-oriented programming other than method-free classes for the data containers.
-Do not use the C# Collection library.
+Do no	t use the C# Collection library.
 Keep your code simple and clear.
 The module’s DLE page contains an introduction into the C-core of C#.
 There are numerous examples in the lectures and labs showing what you can use.'

+### Extra Context [ ]

+- This program incorporates box-drawing characters to build the visual AVL tree, to learn this, the following wiki link is a good place to start:  https://en.wikipedia.org/wiki/Box-drawing_character
+-